Sir Padampat Singhania University: Panache

 Panache is an annual event organized by SPSU students.
 It includes academic conferences and cultural events and is attended by academics, corporate leaders and university students from across the country.

 TEDxSPSU

 The university hosts its own TEDx events, which are organized by the student-run Entrepreneurship Development Cell.
-TEDxSPSU events were held in 2011 and 2012 with the themes Order from Chaos and The Times, they are changing respectively.
+TEDxSPSU events were held in 2011 and 2012 with the themes 'Order from Chaos' and 'The Times, they are changing' respectively.

 FPGA World 2011

 The university hosted the 8th Field Programmable Gate Array (FPGA) World Conference in January 2011.

 Diligent Design Content 2011

 The university hosted the India chapter of the Diligent Design Contest in 2011.

 DST Inspire

-The university conducts "Inspire" the science camp for school students in collaboration with Department of Science & Technology (DST), Govt. of India.
+The university conducts "Inspire", a science camp for school students in collaboration with the Department of Science & Technology (DST), Govt. of India.